laduplessis/skylinetools/test/README.md

 ## TreeSlicer
-Check on two fixed trees of tractable size that slices are correct:
+- Check on two fixed trees of tractable size that slices are correct.

 ## OUPrior